Dog Bite Lawyers Los Angeles | Dog Bite Attorneys Century City CA

 People who have animals with “unusually dangerous” propensities, such as Pit Bulls and Dobermans, have a heightened duty.
 People who own, keep, or control animals with unusually dangerous natures or tendencies are responsible for the harm that their animals cause to others, no matter how carefully they guard or restrain their animals.
 (California Civil Jury Instruction, No. 462.)

-WHAT TO DO FOLLOWING A DOG ATTACK OR BITE
+WHAT TO DO FOLLOWING A DOG ATTACK OR BITE IN LOS ANGELES

 If you and/or your pet have been attacked or injured by another person’s pet, take the following actions to protect your rights: